-During this year’s Spring Festival, 旺 (wàng, “prosperous”) has been a ubiquitous season’s greeting greeting.
-Sharing the same pronunciation as 汪 (wāng), the onomatopoeia for a dog barking, it was the perfect blessing for the Year of the Dog.
+During the Spring Festival of the Year of the Dog, 旺 (wàng, “prosperous”) is a ubiquitous season’s greeting.
+Sharing the same pronunciation as 汪 (wāng), the onomatopoeia for a dog barking, it was the perfect blessing for any time of year.

 One of humankind’s oldest companions, dogs were essential to the livelihood of not only households, but entire kingdoms in ancient China.
 Guan Zhong, a chancellor and reformer of the state Qi during the Spring and Autumn period (770 – 476 BCE) wrote that families could enrich the state specifically by raising the “six domestic animals,” or 六畜, which are horse, ox, sheep, chicken, pig, and dog.
 Today, farmers still frequently paste the characters “six domestic animals thriving” or 六畜兴旺, over their stables as a Spring Festival blessing.

 The dog is also the 11th of the 12 Chinese zodiac animals.
 According to the legend, in the race organized by the Jade Emperor to determine the order of zodiac animals, the dog ran side by side with its friend, the rooster.
 Just as they reached the finish line, though, the rooster flapped its wings and finished one place ahead.
 From that moment on, the dog and rooster became enemies, hence the many idioms with negative connotations that involve dogs and roosters.